Bisher 809 mal gespeichert

 We are a British couple who have moved to Central Europe to make a more sustainable life for ourselves and explore a different culture at an interesting point in history.
 We're located in beautiful South Bohemia on the edge of the Czech Lake District and Highlands, 70 miles south of Prague.

-Our animal entourage consists of several hens, ducks, a goose, cats, 2 merino sheep, a goat, an alpaca/llama, a house pig and a Rhodesian Ridgeback dog.
+Our animal entourage consists of several hens, a goose, 4 cats, 2 merino sheep, a goat, an alpaca/llama, a house pig and a Rhodesian Ridgeback dog.

 Contact us if you are self motivated and recognise how fun and satisfying it is to work hard.
 We host volunteers for up to one month at a time & welcome return visitors.

 If you are here for more than two weeks you can work towards a Certificate of Accomplishment in sustainable life skills.
 This will mean completing a check-list of tasks including learning to milk the goat, identifying edible wild greens and making a repair.

 We are a small homestead & have just started out with bed and breakfast.
 We work hard - there is a lot to do - but have a very good quality of life in this beautiful area.
 Currently we are looking for practical volunteers who can help around the house, as well as get involved in the ongoing renovation projects.

 We host volunteers from spring to autumn.
 While there's snow on the ground there's not so much to do so we don't invite volunteers during those months.